neonpangolin/FilePhish/README.md

 Note: Chrome and Firefox users should allow [FilePhish](https://cartographia.github.io/FilePhish/) to send pop-ups and use redirects under the settings menu.

+For Chrome users:
+Settings > Security and privacy > Pop-ups and redirects  - Add FilePhish to sites allowed to send pop-ups and use redirects

+For Firefox users:

+Privacy & Security > Block pop-up windows > Exceptions

 ### Tech stack

 FilePhish is written in HTML and JavaScript.